Dimakoua/dailypick/content/blog/posts/2025-10-10-remote-onboarding-icebreakers-your-new-hires-will-love.md

 - **Assign quest partners randomly** using Speedway Racer so no one gets stuck with the same mentor every time.
 - **Celebrate completions** by spinning the Decision Wheel at the end of the day to pick a teammate who shares a fun fact about how they use that tool in real life.

 This approach keeps onboarding interactive and shows exactly how tools support real workflows.
+Bonus points if you log the quest outcomes in the [Planning Poker Hub](/blog/planning-poker-hub-guide/) so product leads see how fast folks ramp onto estimation practices.

 ## 4. Spotlight Team Traditions with Fair Rotation